DEST-DOC/software-documentation/docs/source/execution.rst

    :scale: 60

-finally click on run button and you will see that the solver will start running
+finally, click on run button and you will see that the solver will start running

  .. image:: ../../images/eclipse12.png